Welcome to the Innu Language Website

 The aim of Innu-aimun.ca is to celebrate Innu language and culture and to share a wide range of Innu language resources created under the auspices of the Innu Language Project, as well as other Innu language resources.

-This website is the result of a joint partnership between the Linguistics Department at Memorial University, the School of Linguistics and Language Studies at Carleton University, the Labrador Innu School Board (Mamu Tshishkutamashutau – Innu Education) and the Quebec Innu organization Institut Tshakapesh.Innu Dictionary App for Android devices is now available for download from Google Play.
-The updated iOS version will be available soon.
-October 17, 2013 - Innu Dictionary Apps: Download the Innu Dictionary App for Android devices is now available for download from Google Play. _____________________________________________________________________
+This website is the result of a joint partnership between the Linguistics Department at Memorial University, the School of Linguistics and Language Studies at Carleton University, the Labrador Innu School Board (Mamu Tshishkutamashutau – Innu Education) and the Quebec Innu organization Institut Tshakapesh.Innu Dictionary App for iOS devices is now available on iTunes.
+February 2014 – An updated version of the Innu Dictionary App for Android devices is now available for download from Google Play. _____________________________________________________________________

 More Background Information

 The website was initially launched as part of the 5-year SSHRC CURA grant “Knowledge and Human Resources for Innu Language Development”, which ran from 2005-2010 and was a joint partnership between the Linguistics Department at Memorial University of Newfoundland the Innu of Labrador and Quebec.